 - Address: 1777 E. Broad Street, Columbus, OH 43203

 - Phone: 614-715-8000 | Website | Facebook | Instagram

 Rock and Roll Hall of Fame

 The Garage also lets your family play as a group, and there are video prompts that help guide you through.
-There is also a lounge area that is perfect to relax with a guitar and there is also a coffee area.
+There is also a lounge area that is perfect for relaxing with a guitar, and there is also a coffee area.
 Live performances and events are also available, so if you would like to go to one of these, do check out their website before you visit.

 - Address: 1100 E. 9th Street, Cleveland, OH 44114

 - Phone: 216-781-7625 | Website | Facebook | Instagram